March-7/StickyToken/README.md

 ## Research Motivation

 Text embedding models are crucial for many NLP tasks, but they can exhibit unexpected behaviors.
+In the Kaggle competition "LLM Prompt Recovery", participants leveraged a token loophole to achieve high scores. (https://www.kaggle.com/competitions/llm-prompt-recovery/discussion/494343)

 As illustrated in the example below, repeatedly appending the token "lucrarea" to an unrelated sentence yields a noticeable increase in its similarity to a reference sentence when using ST5 models:

 ![Sticky Token Example](fig/sticky_token_example.drawio.png)